Shutterstock 1674318649

 What is the aim of the plastic packaging tax?

-The aim of the plastic levy is to reduce the amount of non-recyclable plastic ending up in landfills and to help reduce carbon emissions.
+The goal of the plastic levy is to reduce the amount of non-recyclable plastic ending up in landfills and to help reduce carbon emissions.

 Whilst this measure isn’t thought to have notable macroeconomic impacts, this levy is a great incentive for companies to transition over to recycled plastic packaging.
 This, in turn, will create incentive and significant demand for plastic with over 30% recycled material, therefore stimulating greater levels of recycling.